 Viscose can weaken when wet, so it’s important you wash it properly.
-If you manage to find a viscose-based ottoman with a removable cover, such as this viscose-linen blended Filip Ottoman, make sure you read any care labels.
+If you manage to find a viscose-based ottoman with a removable cover, make sure you read any care labels.
 Viscose cannot endure much heat and must be laid flat to dry.

-Some viscose materials can be machine washed in a delicate cycle, others hand washed.
-But some, such as the Filip Ottoman above, need professional care.
-That means dry cleaning.
+Some viscose materials can be machine washed in a delicate cycle, others hand washed, while some need professional care, which means dry cleaning.

 What fabric should I pick?